-Little is known about the founder/chairman of Cartune Mike Griffin at the time of writing, as he unfortunately died not long ago.
-What is known is that Mike started out his career as an apprentice at Lagonda, but left after they were brought out by David Brown (Aston Martin DB).
+Little is known about the chairman of Cartune Mike Griffin at the time of writing, as he unfortunately died not long ago.
+What is known is that Mike started out his career as an apprentice at Lagonda, but left after they were brought out by David Brown (DB).
 He then spent some time in the RAF, a spell as an engineer, then became an Austin Morris dealer.
 Eventually he would work in VW's technical service department and become workshop manager at VW's St John's Wood facility.
 By 1966 he had progressed to general service manager, effectively sorting out all VW's UK problems of a technical nature.
-During this time Mike was also an RAC scrutineer for rallying, so it was fair to say he many strings to his bow!
+During this time Mike was also a racing scrutineer which is where I believe he met Fred Matthews.

 As stated Cartune were advertising from the Grenfell Road location in the early 1960's.
 At this time they were very much supplying parts such as OJR disc brake conversions (wide 5) and MAG superchargers.
 Later they were to add their own line of tuning products such as Taper Tips and wheel spacers and offer performance engine building using the SPG roller bearing crankshaft, cylinder head modifications, performance valvetrain parts and so on.

 Mike also dabbled in racing.
 He along with Roy were a Goodwood (GRRC) members.
 In 1957 both Mike and Roy were photographed by Charles Dunn racing Oval windo beetles in handicap races at Goodwood.
 The Autosport report from the race refers to Mike Griffin's beetle being "super quick" so it would be fascinating to find exactly what he'd done to it.
 I think everyone can agree a stock Beetle from any year is anything but!
 It has also been suggested to me that he also rallied a beetle but in which competition is currently not know.